chauhang/pt-experiments/pytorch-qa-chatbot/finetune/alpaca-lora-fineune-1000/README.md

 ### Introduction

-In this experiment, alpaca-7b model is instruction tuned with Stack Overflow and Discussion Forum dataset
+In this experiment, alpaca-7b model is instruction tuned with hand curated dataset generated from PyTorch discussion forums, PyTorch tutorials, PyTorch FAQ and SO and Blogs dataset.

 ### Data curation

 Before running the model data preparation step, ensure the data curation files are present in the system.

 Check the [data curation readme](../../data_curation/README.md) for more details

+We have hand curated dataset in following size from sources.
+1. 178 questions and answers from [discussion forums](https://discuss.pytorch.org/)
+2. 168 questions and answers from [tutorials](https://pytorch.org/tutorials/)
+3. 37 questions and answers from [faq](https://pytorch.org/docs/stable/notes/faq.html)
+4. 400 top questions and answers from SO
+5. 216 questions and answers from blogs generated using OPENAI

 ### Model data preparation